jlxip/zodiac/README.md

 ;listenPort = 1965 ; This is the default as well frontTimeout = 3 ; Seconds until connections to zodiac time out.
 Default is 5 seconds backTimeout = 10 ; Seconds until connections to backends time out.
-Default is 5 seconds enabled = mycapsule, other ; Read below the example
+Default is 5 seconds hsTimeout = 5 ; Seconds until TLS handshake times out.
+Default is 5 seconds workers = 5 ; Read below buffers = 512 ; Read below
+enabled = mycapsule, other ; Read below

 ; The following is a capsule using all provided options [mycapsule]